-The risk profile of the Company is described in this section.
+This section describes the risk profile of the Company.
 The objective of the risk management strategy employed by the Company is primarily to:

 - fully integrate risk management into the culture of the Company; - ensure that the risk management framework is understood and implemented by staff with an operational responsibility for risk; - ensure the benefits of risk management are realised through maximising opportunities and minimising threats; and - ensure consistency throughout the Company in the management of risk.